Jordan Kushins

 Update: Entrance Globes, 1980s

 Color-coding of entrance globes began in the early 1980s to help customers determine which entrances had a manned booth.
 Green indicated a 24-hour token booth, yellow meant a part-time booth and red indicated exit only.
-After the introduction of the MetroCard and the installation of High Entrance and Exit Turnstiles (HEET), exit-only indicators were no longer needed.
+After the introduction of the MetroCard and the installation of High Entrance and Exit Turnstiles (HEET), exit-only indicators were generally no longer needed.

 Flantastico!